Xy2002/neovate-code/DEVELOPMENT.md

 - **Never leave PR or issue content empty** - Empty content will not trigger the DingTalk webhook notification (this is a known bug)
 - Provide clear description of what and why

+### Before Creating PR

+1. Run `pnpm run ready` to ensure all checks pass
+2. Use `neovate commit` to commit and push your changes

 ### Git Practices

 - **No force push** on shared branches